jithujoshyjy/jQuire/README.md

 $.render[
     _.tag = document.body, // the tag in which to render contents; JQuery also works!! $("body").get(0)
     $.div[
-        _.Mark = 120, // props are case insensitive
+        _.Mark = 120, // attributes are case insensitive
         $.HelloWorld[
             _.world = "earth",
             $.div[